yevgenis-shapiro/aws-llm-environment/README.md

 ## AWS | LLM Environment 🚀🚀🚀
-Blueprint: Fully Automated Infrastructure & LLM Application Platform A reference blueprint for end-to-end automation of infrastructure and AI application deployment using GitLab, Terraform, AWS, Kubernetes (kind), and an LLM-based RAG stack.
+Blueprint: Fully Automated Infrastructure & LLM Application Platform.

+A reference blueprint for end-to-end automation of infrastructure and AI application deployment using GitLab, Terraform, AWS, Kubernetes (kind), and an LLM-based RAG stack.
 Designed primarily for local development, rapid prototyping, and demo environments, this model ensures fast iteration, reproducibility, and a seamless developer experience. 🐳🤖